dani-t-codes/currency-exchange/README.md

 ## Description

-This application allows a user to exchange USD into several other currencies using the (Exchange Rate API)[https://www.exchangerate-api.com/] and it's subsequent data.
+This application allows a user to exchange USD into several other currencies using the (Exchange Rate API)[https://www.exchangerate-api.com/] and its subsequent data.

 ## Technologies used